HDSCS Annual O & R Workshop

 HDSCS Coordinator April Moell WA6OPS organizes the annual workshop and is the primary instructor.

-The "Life Without Full Duplex" module by Michael Scofield N6OKG is an almost-annual favorite.
+The "Life Without Full Duplex" lecture by Michael Scofield N6OKG was an almost-annual favorite.

 Medical Liaison Senior Program Manager Jack Hoag discussed the Orange County Intelligence Assessment Center at the 2008 workshop.